Contrast-Security-OSS/docs/content/developer/sdk/java/BambooPlugin.md

 tags: "Bamboo SDK Integration Java Continuous Integration" -->

-This plugin adds functionality to Bamboo such that you can configure profiles for connecting to TeamServer and verify builds against vulnerability thresholds.
+This plugin adds functionality to Bamboo so that you can configure profiles for connecting to TeamServer and verify builds against vulnerability thresholds.

 ## Installing the Plugin
 The first step is to build the plugin.
 To begin, clone the plugin from our Github [repository](https://github.com/Contrast-Security-OSS/contrast-bamboo-plugin.git).